-- Outline your organizational structure.
-Before anything else, it’s critical to have a solid understanding of how hierarchy, advancement and development works at your company.
-For career pathing to be effective, the individual paths of your employees need to align with the greater organizational structure of your business.
+Before anything else, it’s critical to have a solid understanding of how hierarchy, advancement and development work at your company.
+For employee career pathing to be effective, the individual paths of team members need to align with the greater organizational structure of your business.

-- Implement a comprehensive learning and development program.
 Developing career paths is only one piece of a larger L&D strategy.
 Your organization needs to have the learning programs in place to actually enable its employees to succeed on their unique paths.
 L&D career pathing is most effective when used in tandem with other solutions, such as a workforce education program.
-Identify whether your organization has the capabilities to provide your employees with what they need to progress from role A to role B. This could include skills, certifications, or even a degree.
-If there isn’t a system in place, it’s time to invest in one.
+Identify whether your organization has the capabilities to provide your employees with what they need to progress from role A to role B. This could include skills, certifications or even a degree.
+If there isn’t a system in place, it’s likely time to invest in one.

-- Career pathing starts during onboarding.
 Employees should know where they’re headed the moment they set foot inside your organization.
-As standard practice, set goals with your employees during onboarding procedures and have regular check-ins to assess progress or make a change of plans.
+As standard practice, set goals with your employees during onboarding procedures and have regular check-ins to assess career growth progress or make a change of plans.

 Measuring impact from career paths